 There’s a little brown sugar and cider vinegar added, both of which add a tiny hint of sweetness to the turkey and boost the flavor of the tacos exponentially, especially with the contrast of a little heat from the chili powder.
 We freaking love these turkey tacos!

-I’ve been heating up the leftovers for lunches this week along with the leftover refried beans I made to go with the tacos and either for lunch or dinner, these tacos are already a mainstay on our menu!
-We’ve made them 3 times in the past 6 weeks!
+I’ve been heating up the leftovers for lunches this week along with the leftover refried beans and cilantro lime rice I made to go with the tacos and either for lunch or dinner, these tacos are already a mainstay on our menu!
+We’ve made them more times than I can count over the years!

 For the tacos: